What are "parameters" in Power BI reports and why are they important?

 Parameters are a fancy term to me for a variable that you can change the value of any time you wish.
 Parameters on a report allow you to change what data you are actually loading and looking at.

-You might be thinking, can’t I just do all of that in the Power Query editor using filters on a column.
-You are correct in your thinking, but I need you to think beyond the desktop application and think about what happens when you publish out to the service.
-I need you to think about what your end-user needs to decipher what data they are going to look at.
+You might be thinking, can’t I just do all of that in the Power Query editor using filters on a column?
+And you would be correct in your thinking, but it's important to look beyond the desktop application and think about what happens when you publish out to the service.
+I need you to think about how your end-user needs to decipher what data they are going to look at.

 If I have tickled your interest, in what parameters can do then take a look at my DEMO VIDEO for a basic example of how parameters can help you develop your Power BI reports.
 Stay tuned for more advanced examples of incorporating parameters.